 - Click OK.
 A new script tool is added to the toolbox.

-- Double-click the created script tool to open the tool.
-Set the parameters of the tool as below to export attachments in batch.
+- Double-click to open the created script tool.
+Set the parameters of the tool as follows to export the attachments in a batch.

-- In the tool dialog, browse for the attachments table containing the attachments to be exported in the Attachments Table parameter.
+- In the tool dialog box, browse for the attachments table containing the attachments to export in the Attachments Table parameter.